dhermes/golembic/README.md

 PostgreSQL-specific Targets:
-   make start-docker-db        Starts a PostgreSQL database running in a Docker container make superuser-migration    Run superuser migration make start-db               Run start-docker-db, and migration target(s) make stop-db                Stops the PostgreSQL database running in a Docker container make restart-db             Stops the PostgreSQL database (if running) and starts a fresh Docker container make require-db             Determine if PostgreSQL database is running; fail if not make psql                   Connects to currently running PostgreSQL DB via `psql` make run-example-cmd        Run `./examples/cmd/main.go` make run-example-script     Run `./examples/script/main.go`
+   make start-docker-db        Starts a PostgreSQL database running in a Docker container make superuser-migration    Run superuser migration make start-postgres         Starts a PostgreSQL database running in a Docker container and set up users make stop-postgres          Stops the PostgreSQL database running in a Docker container make restart-postgres       Stops the PostgreSQL database (if running) and starts a fresh Docker container make require-postgres       Determine if PostgreSQL database is running; fail if not make psql                   Connects to currently running PostgreSQL DB via `psql` make run-example-cmd        Run `./examples/cmd/main.go` make run-example-script     Run `./examples/script/main.go`